 Winter 2019 – Flooring Replacement

-Who knows how old the floor is at Hammonds Plains Community Centre?
-There’s a dip between the small and large rooms, a bad patch job by the side door, seems are splitting and rising, and the top layer of finish is worn off the whole area.
-This project is over 50% funded by funds raised through the Bay Treasure Chest, with the balance from Halifax District Capital Fund and Province of Nova Scotia Community Recreation Capital Grant.
-HPCC will be closed December 21 through January 4 for this renovation.
+The old floor had a dip between the small and large rooms, a bad patch job by the side door, seems splitting and rising, and the top layer of finish had worn off.
+Now fully replaced and is just gleaming!
+This project was over 50% funded by funds raised through the Bay Treasure Chest, with the balance from Halifax District Capital Fund and Province of Nova Scotia Community Recreation Capital Grant.

 We appreciate the efforts of the 200+ volunteers who dedicate their time to make Bay Treasure Chest possible!